 In addition, Hyper-V now includes a new feature to quickly share a virtual machine.
 If you click the new zip button, the VM will be compressed inside a .vmcz file, which you can double-click to import on another computer.
 And virtual machines now show your device battery level.

-Starting with Fall Creators Update, Windows 10 is introducing Eye Control, which is a new feature that allows the OS to be more accessible for people with disability to operate an on-screen mouse, keyboard, and text-to-speech using only their eyes.
+Starting with the Fall Creators Update, Windows 10 is introducing Eye Control, which is a new feature that allows the OS to be more accessible for people with disabilities to operate an on-screen mouse, keyboard, and text-to-speech using only their eyes.